Learn how to add animations to your Microapps with .gifs and .mov files.

 Before uploading a GIF to the Tiled Asset library be sure to:

-- Adjust the dimensions of the GIF to be small as it can be afforded in the design.
+2. Adjust the dimensions of the GIF to be small as the design affords.

-2. Adding your GIF to the Tiled Asset Library
+2. Add the GIF to the Tiled Asset Library

-Once you have your compressed GIF file you will need to upload the file the Tiled asset Library, like all other media used in your microapps.
+Once your GIF is compressed, upload the file the Tiled Asset Library, just like all other media used in your microapps.

 Drag and drop the GIF from the asset library onto your microapp canvas.
 Upon dropping the GIF onto the microapp canvas the file will immediately nest itself inside of an image tile.
 From here you can adjust the position and size of your GIF, just like a standard Image Tile.